githubcatw/yaWERTY/README.md

 ## Installation
 Go to the [latest release](https://github.com/githubcatw/yaWERTY/releases/latest), download `RuYAWERTY.exe` and open it.

+If you are asked to allow changes, click Allow.

-If you get a "Windows protected your PC" message, click "More info" and then "Run anyway".
-Russian ЯВЕРТЫ doesn't contain malware and only installs a keyboard layout.
+If you get a "Windows protected your PC" message, click "More info" and then "Run anyway". **Russian ЯВЕРТЫ doesn't contain malware and only installs a keyboard layout.**

 <img src="img/smartscreen.png" width="auto">